-I was asked, “How does one exactly perform Tawbah (the Arabic word for “repentance”)?”
-Is it a very difficult and long process where one has to go to an Imam or Qaadi (judge) and ‘confess’ his sins, as is the case in some other religions?
+I was asked, “How does one exactly perform Tawbah (Arabic for repentance)?”
+Is it a very difficult and long process where one has to go to an Imam or judge and ‘confess’ his sins, as is the case in some other religions?
 The answer is no. This is a matter between you and your Lord.
 This is obviously as long as the sin or evil deed you did does not involve another human being.
-In that case, a person would have to generally (though this is not always the case) go to that person & give him his right back.
-For example, if you stole or if you fought someone – you need to go back to that person and say that you’re sorry.
+In that case, a person would have to generally (though this is not always the case) go to that person and give him his right back.
+For example, if you stole or if you fought someone, you need to go back to that person and say that you’re sorry.

-Normally however, Tawbah is something that is between you and Allah; your Creator, Sustainer, and Cherisher.
-And it’s something that we should really do often [not just in Ramadaan], because Allah says: إن الله يحب التوابين “Surely, Allah loves those people who constantly repent to Him (do Tawbah to Him).”
-[2:222] Notice Allah did not say: “Allah loves the Taa’ibeen (those who repent)”, but he said: تَوَّابِيْن, which means “those who constantly, over and over, repent to Allah.”
+Normally however, Tawbah is something that is between you and Allah, your Creator, Sustainer, and Cherisher.
+And it’s something that we should really do often, not just in Ramadan, because Allah says, “Surely, Allah loves those who are Tawwabin – people who constantly repent to Him.”
+[2:222] Notice Allah did not say: “Allah loves the Ta’ibin (those who repent)”, but he said: Tawwabin, which means “those who constantly, over and over, repent to Allah.”

-Now, apart from Istighfaar…. which is “general”, there is a more specific way of seeking Allah’s forgiveness, called: Tawbah [translated as, Repentance, but from a literal perspective it means, “returning back" i.e. to Allah (جل وعلى).]
+Now, apart from Istighfar, which is “general”, there is a more specific way of seeking Allah’s forgiveness called Tawbah.
+This is translated as “repentance”, but from a literal perspective, it means, “returning back.”

-But now, for Al-Kabaa`ir (the Major Sins)…. a person is obligated to do “Tawbah” for them to be forgiven.
+But now, for the major sins, a person is obligated to do tawbah for them to be forgiven.

-As an FYI, major sins are any sin that Allah/the Messenger has said that whoever does it, will be “punished”, or enter Hell, or receive the Anger or Curse of Allah, or other terms the Prophet may have used like “he is not one of us”, or “he is cursed”, or “I have nothing to do with someone who”, or a sin for which there’s a prescribed worldly punishment.
-Examples include lying, cheating, stealing, cursing parents, intentionally missing one of the 5 prayers, Zina, riba (usury/interest), intetionally listening music, drinking khamr, murder, practicing magic, practicing “religious innovations”, gambling, oppression, pride/arrogance, using foul speech, cursing, backbiting, spying, intentionally disobeying a command of the Prophet, and so on.
-But again, the rule of thumb for you to know is ~ if you find that Allah mentions that sin (or the Prophet mentions that sin) along with a punishment, or a curse, or the Wrath of Allah, or Hell, and so on.]
-So for the major sins, in particular, one is obligated to do Tawbah from them.
+Major sins are any sins that Allah or the Messenger has said that whoever does it, will be “punished”, or enter Hell, or receive the Anger or Curse of Allah, or other terms the Prophet may have used like “he is not one of us”, or “he is cursed”, or “I have nothing to do with someone who”, or a sin for which there’s a prescribed worldly punishment.
+Examples include lying, cheating, stealing, cursing parents, intentionally missing one of the five prayers, fornication and adultery, riba (usury/interest), intentionally listening to music, consuming intoxicants, murder, practicing magic, practicing “religious innovations”, gambling, oppression, pride/arrogance, using foul speech, cursing, backbiting, spying, intentionally disobeying a command of the Prophet, and so on.
+For these major sins, one is obligated to do Tawbah from them.

-However, it should be noted that Shaykh al-Islaam Ibn Taymiyyah (رحمه الله تعالى) had a unique view on this, but most scholars do not hold this view – he said that Istighfaar may be done with or without Repentance (Tawbah).
-And he argued that in either case the “asking of forgiveness” may be accepted by Allah and the person may be forgiven for his deed & not punished in the Hereafter (even though he did not perform the complete Repentance).
-But Allah knows best.
-For the major sins, the correct view seems to be that the person cannot just say: ”O Allah, forgive me”, and leave.
-But he must also do the sincere repentance.
-And this was stated by Ibn `Uthaymeen (رحمه الله).
-Wallaahu A`lam.
+Some scholars, such as Ibn Taymiyyah, held a unique view that istighfar can be done with or without tawbah.
+They argued that in either case the “asking for forgiveness” may be accepted by Allah and the person may be forgiven for his deed and not punished in the Hereafter, even though he did not perform the complete repentance.
+For the major sins, the correct view, as shared by Ibn Uthaymin, seems to be that the person cannot just say: ”Oh Allah, forgive me”, and leave.
+He must also do the sincere repentance.
+Allah knows best.